equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="docs/66RiM.pdf" target="_blank" rel="noopener">Ripan, R., Marc, M., 1966.
 Détermination de la constante d’instabilité des acides hexachloro- et hexabromotelluriques [Determination of the instability constants of hexachloro- and hexabromo- tellurides].
 Revue Roumaine de Chimie 11, 1063–1067 [in French]</a>.

-Rosenheim, A., Jander, G., 1918. Über die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide [On telluric acid and its alkali salts in their colloidal state].
-Kolloid-Zeitschrift 22, 23–44 [in German].
+<a  href="//doi.org/10.1007/BF01427720" target="_blank" rel="noopener">Rosenheim, A., Jander, G., 1918. Über die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide [On telluric acid and its alkali salts in their colloidal state].
+Kolloid-Zeitschrift 22, 23–44 [in German]</a>.

 <a  href="//doi.org/10.1021/ja01679a011" target="_blank" rel="noopener">Schuhmann, R., 1925.
 The free energy and heat content of tellurium dioxide and of amorphous and metallic tellurium.
 The reduction potential of tellurium.
 Journal of the American Chemical Society 47, 356–363</a>.